Triggering dialog script actions without commands (iOS)

 };

-When this method is called, the AI assistant does the only thing — plays the following response: This is detailed information about item ${param.item}.
+When this method is called, the AI agent does the only thing — plays the following response: This is detailed information about item ${param.item}.

 Step 3: Call the project API method from the app